CanelaSoftware/cassiaDB_docs/docs/ExportAsLSON.md

-# command cdb_exportAsLSON pInputA
+# command cdb_exportAsLSON pTable,pPath
 ---
 ## Summary
-This command exports a complete table (local records only) as individual documents for each record in LSON (LiveCode array encoded) format in a folder on the desktop.
+This command exports a complete table (local records only) as individual documents for each record in LSON (LiveCode array encoded) format in a folder.

 ## Inputs
-* **pInputA** *(Array)* - An array of keys containing data per the following format:
-    * ["cdbTableName"] *(String)* - The specified table name.
+* **pTable** *(String)* - The name or tableID of the specified table.

+* \***pPath** *(String)* - The location of the exported table.
+(Desktop is chosen by default if no path is provided)

+> _*optional parameter._

 ## Outputs
-(Main storage device) – Desktop/folder/documents.

-## API Version
-* 0.3.2 - Introduced
+(Main storage device) – A folder in the specified location (or desktop by default) that contains LSON files for each record in the exported table.

 ## Examples
 ```
-local tInputA, tOutputA
+local tTable, tPath

-#Table name: clients
+# Table name: clients

-#Input: tInputA
-put "clients" into tInputA["cdbTableName"]
+put "clients" into tTable

-cdb_exportAsLSON tInputA
+cdb_exportAsLSON tTable

+# Output:
-#Output: Folder with individual records written to the desktop.
+# Folder with individual records written to the desktop.
 Folder name consists of "cdbTableName_cdbTableID".
 Records are named by their cdbRecordID.
 ```